 He was instrumental in working with other Old Mission Peninsula residents to establish the first-ever township level Purchase of Development Rights (PDR) program funded by a millage vote.
 Because of the vote in 1994, and with the help of the American Farmland Trust, the PDR citizens committee, the Grand Traverse Regional Land Conservancy and other groups, hundreds of acres of Old Mission Peninsula farmland were snatched from the grips of urban sprawl.
 Some of Josh’s development rights were included in that historic program.

 In 2012 Josh was the recipient of the Michigan Processing Apple Grower Distinguished Service Award.
 He received the 2018 Distinguished Service Award from the Leelanau Horticulture Society.
 He also received posthumously the Distinguished Service Award for Michigan Agriculture from Michigan Farm Bureau.

-The Michigan State Horticultural Society is pleased to present the Distinguished Service Award to Allan Overhiser.
+The Michigan State Horticultural Society is pleased to present the 2018 Distinguished Service Award to Josh Wunsch.

-For his exceptional service to the fruit industry in Michigan, the Michigan State Horticultural Society is pleased to present the Distinguished Service Award to Dr. Rufus Isaacs.
+The Michigan State Horticultural Society is pleased to present the 2018 Distinguished Service Award to Bernie Zandstra.

 7087 East Napier Ave.